 \subsection{Relation to current state of the art}

-The major difference between the proposed approach and current state of the art methods such as \cite{askMeAnything}, \cite{neuralProgrammer} and \cite{neuralSemanticEncoder} is the representation of the memory.
+The major difference between the proposed approach and current state of the art methods such as \cite{askMeAnything, neuralProgrammer,neuralSemanticEncoder} is the representation of the memory.
 In those approaches the memory is a composed of a single layer of memory units.
 The memory update mechanism in \cite{askMeAnything} and \cite{neuralProgrammer} can be written as,

-where $m_t$ can be obtained using Eq. \ref{eq:fscore}, where as in \cite{neuralSemanticEncoder} the authors completely update the content of the memory locations with respect to the output of Eq. \ref{eq:z}.
+where $m_t$ can be obtained using Eq. \ref{eq:fscore}.
+In \cite{neuralSemanticEncoder} the authors completely update the contents of the memory locations with respect to the output of Eq. \ref{eq:z}.
 This process can be written as,

 where $1$ is a matrix of ones and $e_k$ and $e_p$ are vectors of ones. $\otimes$ denotes the outer product which duplicates its left vector $p$ or $k$ times to form a matrix.
-In contrast we model our memory in a binary tree structure where it is updated in a bottom up fashion utilising Eq. \ref{eq:i_t} to \ref{eq:h_t}.
-The main drawback of using approaches such as (\cite{askMeAnything,neuralProgrammer,neuralSemanticEncoder}) with long term dependency modelling and big data sets is that, in most cases, the attention mechanism will generate small score values for all the examples as they are dissimilar to the input.
+In contrast we model our memory using a binary tree structure where it is updated in a bottom up fashion utilising Eq. \ref{eq:i_t} to \ref{eq:h_t}.
+The main drawback of using approaches such as \citep{askMeAnything,neuralProgrammer,neuralSemanticEncoder} with long term dependency modelling and big data sets is that, in most cases, the attention mechanism will generate small score values for all the examples as they are dissimilar to the input.
 Therefore with those approaches we are required to maintain an extremely large memory sequence as similar inputs only occur after long time intervals.
-Furthermore in recurrent models such as in LSTMs, when the sequence becomes too long the output becomes more biased towards recent historic states (\cite{enhancingCombining}) rather than considering the entire set of historic states equally.
+However in recurrent models such as in LSTMs, when the sequence becomes too long the output becomes biased towards recent historic states \citep{enhancingCombining}, rather than considering the entire set of historic states equally.
 In contrast, we represent memory with a tree structure where we learn the logical coherence among neighbouring memory cells with different levels of abstraction.